 You may have spotted some of the all-star cast in TV shows such as Waterloo Road, Doctor Who, Downton Abbey and Eastenders or films such as Harry Potter and the Prisoner of AzKaban, The Da Vinci Code and The Hurt Locker and for me, The Royal Shakespeare Company certainly did sparkle on stage.
 What I loved about the production is that it is Shakespeare that is accessible to all.
 The story was very easy to follow, there were local school children and actors and stage which stop the performance from being stuffy, there's live music, magic and lots and lots of laughs.
 You really don't need to know anything about Shakespeare to enjoy this show.
 I often worry with Shakespeare that the language will be too difficult to follow but that is definitely not the case here.

 A Midsummer Night's Dream continues at Northern Stage until 26th March.
-You can buy tickets here.
 It is also worth noting that The Royal Shakespeare Company are running a 1 hour workshop at Northern Stage on Saturday 19th March at 11am.
 This is recommended for children aged 8+ as a fun and lively introduction to Shakespeare.
 Sounds good to me!
-Find out more and book your place the workshop here.

 Finally, I loved watching this little sneaky look at rehearsals at Northern Stage as introduced by Alex Tompkins and would urge to to watch it too - it's really interesting seeing what goes on behind the scenes!